Objection handling — the four canonical objections and the response library.

 Conversion-rate-on-handling is 3 to 7%, almost all of it from the 15 to 30% that were mis-targeted positioning rather than genuine fit failures.
 The operational implication: most fit objections should not be handled aggressively.
 Acknowledge, thank, suppression-list, redirect the resource.
 Operators who handle fit objections aggressively destroy reply-list reputation faster than any other handling failure.

-The asymmetric offer
+3. Propose an asymmetric offer

 The authority objection as the highest-leverage handoff